-CFP Board's Disciplinary Rules and Procedures outline an enforcement process designed to be expedient, consistent and fair for all participants.
+CFP Board's Procedural Rules outline a peer-review, enforcement process that is credible to the public and fair to those whose conduct is being evaluated.
 If you believe a CFP® professional has violated the Code and Standards, you can report the alleged misconduct by filing a complaint with CFP Board.

-Learn more about the enforcement process and what constitutes grounds for discipline.
+Learn more about the enforcement process and what constitutes grounds for sanction.

 CFP Board applies the Fitness Standards for Candidates and Professionals Seeking Reinstatement to determine whether an individual's prior conduct would reflect adversely upon the profession or the CFP® certification marks.
 The Fitness Standards identifies conduct that is unacceptable and will bar an individual from becoming certified, conduct presumed to be unacceptable, and other conduct that may reflect adversely upon the individual’s integrity or fitness, the profession, or the CFP® certification marks.